 If you have received a notification of a complaint, the commencement of an investigation, and/or an administrative action by a licensing board, you should immediately take steps to protect your license by seeking the advice of counsel.

 The Legal Team at Lyons & Associates, P.C.
 Can Help You Protect Your Professional License

 Eric Marcy, Esq. has represented licensed professionals before a variety of licensing boards.
 If you have any concerns regarding your professional license, if you believe that a complaint or investigation may commence, or if you are with a notice of formal administrative action, contact Somerville license defense lawyer Eric Marcy, Esq. who is Of Counsel to Lyons & Associates, P.C.
 You can call 908-581-2388 (cell) or 908-575-9777 (office) or you may email him at [email protected].
-Our offices are located in Somerville and Morristown, New Jersey, and we proudly serve clients throughout New Jersey, including but not limited to Somerset County, Morris County, Middlesex County, Union County, Essex County, Bergen County, Hunterdon County, Warren County, Sussex County, Passaic County, and Monmouth County.
+Our offices are located in Somerville, Morristown, and Freehold, New Jersey and we proudly serve clients throughout New Jersey, including but not limited to Somerset County, Morris County, Middlesex County, Union County, Essex County, Bergen County, Hunterdon County, Warren County, Sussex County, Passaic County, and Monmouth County.

 Professional Licensing Resources:

 Professional Licensing – Information Technology Businesses Beware!
 The Installation of CCTV and Security Systems Requires a State License

 By Eric Marcy, Esq.
 With the rapid advancement of technology, the concomitant reduction of cost, and increasing ease of installation of Closed-Circuit Television systems (“CCTV”) many local Informational Technology Companies have begun to dabble in installing CCTV monitoring as part of their product/service offerings.
 The installation of “surveillance,” “security,” or CCTV monitoring equipment requires a …